trampgeek/moodle-qtype_coderunner/changehistory.md

 ### 23 January 2025.
 5.5.0

  * New features:
-     * Addition of some unsupported question types, include an experimental C# dot net question type.
+     * Addition of some unsupported question types, include two experimental C# dot net question types.
      * Addition of an experimental capability for combinator grader questions to return files such as images to be displayed in the response to the student.
 WARNING: these files do not survive course backup/restore cycles and would need to be rebuilt by regrading if wanted.